adriandoonan/improv-toolbox/src/content/exercises/cliffweb-adjective-adjective-name.md

 ---
-name: "Adjective, Adjective, Name"
+name: Adjective, Adjective, Name
-purpose: "Characters"
+purpose: Characters
-shortDescription: "This exercise allows you to practice performing character monologues without the burden of coming up with characteristics yourself."
+shortDescription: Improvisers deliver one-minute monologues with key character traits gifted by the players on the backline.
 description: Improvisers deliver one-minute monologues with key character traits gifted by the players on the backline.
 Everybody gets a turn creating fun, unexpected characters.
 tags:
-  - "UCB Manual"
+- UCB Manual
-  - "Characters"
+- Characters
-source: "UCB Manual"
+source: UCB Manual
 credit: UCB
 ---